s15-coder/tyba_app/README.md

 # Tyba App

-A mobile application when you can search the restaurants according to the city you want.
+A mobile application where you can search the restaurants according to the city you want.

 ## Getting Started